Sebastian Knauer: Commitment to Classical Music

 Sebastian Knauer has proved to have a visionary flair when it comes to opening up to new genres; he also develops projects of his own in which he casts a new light on classical music.

-For instance, in 2000 he launched a series called "Wort trifft Klassik" (the spoken word meets classical music) with the German actress Hannelore Elsner (1942-2019), including a programme he devised, entitled "George Sand and Frédéric Chopin - A Winter on Mallorca, the truth!".
+For instance, in 2000 he launched a series called "Wort trifft Klassik" (the spoken word meets classical music) with the German actress Hannelore Elsner (1942–2019), including a programme he devised, entitled "George Sand and Frédéric Chopin - A Winter on Mallorca, the truth!".
 Since then he has pursued over 50 further projects of this kind with actors such as Martina Gedeck, Hannelore Hoger, Iris Berben, Katja Riemann, Klaus Maria Brandauer and Ulrich Tukur.

-In 2018 he undertook a concert tour to mark the 100th birthday of Leonard Bernstein, together with the maestro's daughter Jamie Bernstein, which took them to Germany, the USA and Canada, in a programme that featured spoken-word and musical tributes to the composer and conductor.
+In 2018 he undertook a concert tour to mark the 100th birthday of Leonard Bernstein, together with the maestro's daughter Jamie Bernstein, which took them to Germany, the US and Canada, in a programme that featured spoken-word and musical tributes to the composer and conductor.